-The Telecommunications Legislation Amendment (Competition and Consumer Safeguards) Act 2010(CACS Act) removes the access dispute provisions from the Trade Practices Act 1974 (TPA) from 1 January 2011.
-However, the transitional provisions of the CACS Act provide that a party may still notify an access dispute to the ACCC in relation to a declared service until a final access determination is made in relation to the declared service.
+However, the transitional provisions of the CACS Act enable a party to still notify an access dispute to the ACCC in relation to a declared service, until a final access determination is made.

 The ACCC may decide to publish an interim or final determination that it has made in an arbitration.
 A statement of reasons for the determination may also be published.